Art of the 2019–2020 Hong Kong protests: Film

-Art and the Law
+Legal obstacles

 Since the passing and commencement of the national security law on 30 June 2020, the future of protest artwork becomes uncertain.
 The law is aimed to prevent secession, subversion and any other activities which would endanger national security.
 As China has imposed its own national security law and expressed disapproval for similar productions, similarly, Hong Kong artists that attempt subversion of state power through artworks that spread messages of freedom and democracy could possibly face censorship and be sentenced to jail.

 Under political pressure, a lot of artists resort to self-censorship and have made plans to leave the city so to restart art creation in countries where freedom of expression and criticism on government is allowed.
 Other examples of censorship occurring includes, banning pro-democracy book prints within publishing sector, pro-democracy and political books removed from shelves, protest artworks in shops and public spaces have been reluctantly removed, Lennon Walls inside shops were removed.
 Some kept their Lennon Walls but replaced the messages with empty post-it notes to keep the spirit alive without breaching the law.
 Protest arts were replaced with blank paper to reflect the "white terror" brought by the law.
 Remaining pieces of the original Lady Liberty Hong Kong have been transferred to a hidden location, in a café at Sham Shui Po, to avoid unwanted attention while exhibiting the pieces.

 In response to public opinions of the government's violations on human rights, the government in its statement rebutted that the law still 'upholds and protects human rights', however, only if artists 'do not contravene the offences as defined under the law'.